andrewctam/crowd-poll/README.md

 # Crowd Poll

 ## Description
 [Crowd Poll](https://crowdpolls.web.app) is a full stack web app that allows users to generate a poll and crowd source answer options.
+You can view a demonstration [here](https://andrewtam.org/CrowdPoll).

 Owner View                   |  User View :---------------------------:|:-------------------------: